hitoshitakeuchi/hitoshitakeuchi.github.io/content/profile.md

 featured = "pic01.png"
 +++

-Media Artist, VR/AR Installation Developer
+Media Artist

 Hitoshi Takeuchi is an media artist from Tokyo.
-The major themes of his work centre around media technology, society and personal sense.
+The major themes of his work centre around media technology, relationship between space and image.
 Bachelor of Inter Media Art.
 Tokyo University of the Arts, Japan.